How do I register for camp?

 Time off is built into the weekly schedule.
 A tentative time off schedule for a staff of 16: Monday through Friday, four counselors will be off from 4:00 p.m. until noon the following day.
 The schedule will rotate thru the week.
 A group of counselors will be off all day on Saturday, and a group off Friday evening and all day Sunday until 5:00 p.m.
 The Director is available 24-hours a day.
 All staff is on duty for the first camp meeting and stroke session on Sunday evening, and the Monday morning session.
 A weekly staff meeting is held every Sunday after the director’s camper meeting.

-All applicants must complete and return the attached Camp Employment Application, and Security Sensitive Form.
+All applicants must complete and return the Camp Employment Application and have three letters of recommendation submitted on their behalf to the Camp.
 All applicants must pass a criminal background check performed by the University of Texas at Austin Human Resources Department prior to final approval of employment.
 Current copies of First Aid, CPR, and/or Lifeguarding / Safety Training for Swim Coaches certifications must be on file with all applications, and be current thru camp.
-It is highly recommended (but not required) that applicants be current registered coaches with USA Swimming.
+It is highly recommended (but not required) that applicants be registered coaches with USA Swimming.
+All staff members must complete an online course on child protection prior to the start of employment.

 Staff members are expected and required to maintain a professional appearance, and to conduct themselves with the highest standards of behavior expected of staff, role models, and supervisors by The University of Texas at Austin.
 Applicants must agree to work in an alcohol, tobacco, and drug-free environment upon hiring.
 Inappropriate language and behavior will not be tolerated at any time.